Google Translate Button

 AS A MINISTRY LEADER

-• Foster unity between the church leadership, ministry leaders, and ministry participants.
+• Foster unity between the church leadership, ministry leaders, and other ministry participants.

 • Enable others to use their gifts to better serve the ministry that you facilitate.

-• Invite the oversight from the elders in your ministry.
+• Invite oversight from the elders in your ministry.

-• Intentionally seek to facilitate the ministry with excellence, integrity, and accountability.
+• Seek to facilitate the ministry with excellence, integrity, and accountability.

 • Look for opportunities to delegate your responsibilities for the purpose of encouraging other members to serve.